GBHyland/Automate-Custom-UI/facilitator-day1.md

 Complete code for the **create-policy-num** script task:
 ```
-// assign the Unix timestamp as the policy number for the var_policyNumber process variable
+// assign the Unix timestamp as the claim number for the var_claimNumber process variable
-variables.var_policyNumber = Math.floor(Date.now() / 1000);
+variables.var_claimNumber = Math.floor(Date.now() / 1000);
 ```

 ---